On the Risk of Cancelable Biometrics: Background

-\Stress{BioHashing} is a generic tokenized \textit{two-factor} cancelable biometric scheme~\cite{teoh_random_2006}.
-The user-specific key derived from external token mixed with biometric feature (salting), then followed by binarization.
-Specifically, the $n$-bit BioHash code $\bm{c}$ of a feature vector $\bm{x}\in \mathbb{R}^N$ is computed as $c_i=Sgn(\sum \bm{x^Tb_i}-\tau)$, where $Sgn(\cdot)$ is the sign function, $\tau$ is a empirically determined threshold, and $\bm{b_i}\in \mathbb{R}^N,i=1,...,n (n\leq N) $ is a random vector (correspond to the $K$ in (\ref{eq.cb})).
-Since the hash code is a binary string, the Hamming distance is adopted as the similarity metric of a pair of hash codes.
-If the biometric template is compromised, the BioHash code can be replaced by a newly generated pseudo-random vector.
+\Stress{BioHashing} \cite{teoh_random_2006} is a generic tokenized \textit{two-factor} CB scheme.
+The user-specific key derived from an external token is mixed with a biometric feature (salting) and binarized.
+The $n$-bit BioHash code $\bm{c}$ of a feature vector $X\in \mathbb{R}^N$ is $c_i=Sgn(\sum \bm{x^Tb_i}-\tau)$, where $Sgn(\cdot)$ is the sign function, $\tau$ is an empirically determined threshold, and $\bm{b_i}\in \mathbb{R}^N,i=1,...,n (n\leq N) $ is a random vector.
+Since the hash code is a binary string, the Hamming distance is chosen for the similarity metric between pairs of hash codes.
+If a biometric template is compromised, the BioHash code can be replaced by a newly generated pseudo-random vector.

-\Stress{Bloom Filters} can be applied to generate a cancelable biometric template by mapping the biometric data onto a bit array.
+\Stress{Bloom Filters} \cite{rathgeb2013bloomfilteriris} can be applied to generate a CB template by mapping the biometric data onto a bit array.
 In~\cite{rathgeb2013bloomfilteriris}, Bloom Filters are applied to generate a cancelable template from an iris code.
-Specifically, the two-dimensional binary iris-code feature with width $W$ and height $H$ is extracted first according to the method proposed by Rathgeb et al. ~\cite{rathgeb2013bloomfilteriris}.
-Next, the $W\times H$ iris-codes are divided into $K$ blocks with equal size (block size $l=W/K$), and each column has $\omega$ bits where $\omega \leq H$ (word size $\omega$).
-Then, for each block, all sequences of each column are projected to the designated locations of the Bloom filter bit array, which is associated with that block with a size of $2^\omega$.
-Finally, the template with a size of $K\times 2^\omega$ is generated by collecting $K$ different Bloom filters.
-Unlinkability is achieved by computing the XOR of the codewords with an application-specific bit vector $T \in \{0,1\}^w$, which corresponds to the $K$ in (\ref{eq.cb}), is XORed with the codewords before mapping to the Bloom Filters.
-However, the work in \cite{hermans2014bloombecomesdoom} proves Bloom Filter fails to achieve the unlinkability along with a simple attack.
-To alleviate the risk, an additional structure-preserving feature re-arrangement is proposed in \cite{gomez2016unlinkablebloomfilter}.
+Specifically, a two-dimensional binary iris code feature, with width $W$ and height $H$, is extracted first.
+The $W\times H$ iris codes are divided into $K$ blocks of size $l=W/K$, with $\omega \leq H$ bits per column (word size $\omega$).
+For each block, all column sequences are projected to the designated locations of the Bloom filter bit array of size $2^\omega$.
+The final template of size $K\times 2^\omega$ is generated by collecting $K$ different Bloom filters.
+Unlinkability is achieved by computing the XOR of the codewords with an application-specific bit vector $T \in \{0,1\}^w$ before mapping the iris code to the Bloom filters.
+However, as in \cite{hermans2014bloombecomesdoom} Bloom filters are proved to fail to achieve unlinkability even with a simple attack; an additional structure-preserving feature re-arrangement is proposed in \cite{gomez2016unlinkablebloomfilter}.
 The re-arrangement can be regarded as a permutation operation with a permutation parameter, which can dissipate the statistical composition but preserve the discrimination of features.